-- Vehicles can be forfeited in a variety of circumstances including: transporting any property or weapons used or received in the commission of any felony.
+- Vehicles can be forfeited in a variety of circumstances, including transporting any property or weapons used or received in the commission of any felony.
 In addition, vehicles that were used in prostitution or human trafficking are also subject to forfeiture.

 - Cell phones.
-With the advent of smart phones, the police are increasingly seizing cell phones following an arrest especially if the phones were used during the commission of an offense (e.g. calling someone to sell/buy drugs).
+With the advent of smartphones, the police are increasingly seizing cell phones following an arrest especially if the phones were used during the commission of an offense (e.g. calling someone to sell/buy drugs).

 3. Contraband.
 Contraband simply refers to property that the police seized because it is a crime to have it in the first place.
-This category of property includes illegal drugs, drug paraphernalia (e.g. pot pipes, bongs), unlicensed handguns, switchblade knives, counterfeit documents/money, etc. If you have been charged with possessing contraband (typically drugs) the police will hold the property as evidence until the case is over and will likely destroy it afterwards.
+This category of property includes illegal drugs, drug paraphernalia (e.g. pot pipes, bongs), unlicensed handguns, switchblade knives, counterfeit documents/money, etc. If you have been charged with possessing contraband (typically drugs) the police will hold the property as evidence until the case is over and will likely destroy it afterward.

 4. Evidence.
 Depending on the facts of the arrest, certain property, although not contraband or subject to forfeiture, is nonetheless needed by the district attorney to prosecute the criminal case.
 Although in some circumstances your defense attorney may be able to reclaim your property while the case is pending, the general rule is that the property will be held until the conclusion of your case and can even include time spent on appeal as well.
 For example, if you were wearing a distinctive item of clothing that could identify you as a perpetrator of a crime the prosecutor could hold that property until the case is over on an “evidence hold.”